 Gender differences have been recognized as a factor in employee's work effectiveness.
 There is this general opinion that women are the weaker sex.
 This notion has been held till now even after the assumed women liberation enlightenment.
-Stogdill (2004) observed that male principals are more administratively effective than their female counterparts.
-They attribute this disparity to men's stamina and ability to work even at stress and other interfering factors.
-By implication, Stogdill (2004) said that, Principals who are male, have the capacity to work under any uncomfortable conditions; and the ability to work long hours in order to achieve their aims.
-Take for instance; a female principal would not have the courage to go out on inspection, dormitory to dormitory at late hours of the night, whereas the male principal would do it.
-The female principal would be afraid of accosting a student or a teacher at any spot found improper.
-The fear of the female principal would be that of strength to stage a fight if it comes to that.
+Stogdill (2004) observed that male Principals are more administratively effective than their female counterparts.
+They attribute this disparity to men's stamina and ability to work even under stress and other interfering factors.
+By implication, Stogdill (2004) said that male Principals have the capacity to work under any uncomfortable conditions, with an extra ability to work longer hours in order to achieve their aims.
+For instance, a female Principal would not have the courage to go out on inspection, dormitory to dormitory, at late hours of the night, whereas the male Principal would do it.
+The female Principal would be afraid of accosting a student or a teacher at any spot found improper.
+The fear of the female Principal would be that of strength to stage a fight if it comes to that.

-Ejiogu (2002) opined that: "who does not know that a woman's place is in the kitchen" Taking a critical look at the administrative effectiveness of principals in Akwa Ibom State Secondary Schools, women performed better when they are heading a single sex school (girls'school) and their performance is observed to be low when they are in charge of a mixed sex school.
+Ejiogu (2002) opined: "who does not know that a woman's place is in the kitchen" Taking a critical look at the administrative effectiveness of Principals in Akwa Ibom State Secondary Schools, women perform better when they are heading a single sex school (girls'school), but their performance is observed to be low when they are in charge of a mixed sex school.
 Ejiogu (2002) further said that women may be good teachers but not good leaders.
-Female principals find it difficult to present their cases before hawk board members; more so, they cannot cope with the present trend of militarism and the evolution of cultism in secondary schools these days.
-The female principals would not be able to run after a student running into the bush; she would not be smart enough as the male principals to jump over the fence if necessary, to corner a student who is breaking the bounds.
-There are other administrative tasks that require masculine effort/background, where the principals is a woman such is a failure.
-In spite of all these negations against the female principals, this popular saying that "what a man can do, a woman can do even better" should not be underestimated.
+Female Principals find it difficult to present their cases before Board Members; more so, they cannot cope with the present trend of militarism and the evolution of cultism in secondary schools these days.
+Female Principals would not be able to run after a student running into the bush; she would not be smart enough as male Principals to jump over the fence if necessary, or to corner a student who is breaking the bounds.
+There are other administrative tasks that require masculine efforts and background.
+Where the Principal is a woman, such is a failure.
+In spite of all these negations against female Principals, this popular saying that "what a man can do, a woman can do even better" should not be underestimated.

-Dickson (2000) opined that some female principals do better in their leadership techniques than their male counterparts.
-This is because, as stated by Ogunsaju (2003), female principals consider more staff contribution on decision making whereas the male principal often adopt, the autocratic nature of decision making.
-That is, a female principal tend to consult almost all the staff on issue or matters concerning the school and seek general opinion as the way forward.
-With this, she is more regarded for giving her sub-ordinates the recognition and privilege to contribute.
-But the male principal, believing in his masculine strength and sometimes self-esteem, often take decision concerning the school personally without consulting other staff who are relevant in such matters.
-Most times such policies fails, because other staff who feel not carried along refuse to implement or even enforce it.
-In such an environment, there is always friction between the principal and the staff.
+Dickson (2000) opined that some female Principals do better in their leadership techniques than their male counterparts.
+This is because, as stated by Ogunsaju (2003), female Principals consider more of staff contribution on decision making, whereas male Principals often adopt autocratic nature of decision making.
+This meaning that a female Principal tends to consult almost all the staff on issues or matters concerning the school and seek a general opinion as the way forward.
+With this, she is regarded more for giving her sub-ordinates the recognition and privilege to contribute.
+But the male Principal, believing in his masculine strength and sometimes self-esteem, often takes decisions concerning the school personally without consulting other staff who might be relevant in such matters.
+Most times such policies fail, because other staff who feels not carried along refuse to implement or enforce it.
+In such an environment, there is always friction between the Principal and the staff.